OUTDOOR LIGHTING - WHAT'S THE HARM

 - There is no naturally dark night sky left in Arkansas.

-Outdoor lighting has become a classic case of too much of a good thing, or in some cases, a seemingly good thing.
+In short, outdoor lighting has become a classic case of too much of a good thing, or in some cases, a seemingly good thing.
 Below we identify common inappropriate lighting practices and how to remedy them.
 Thanks for your interest in becoming a responsible lighting neighbor.

 COMMON INAPPROPRIATE LIGHTING PRACTICES